jclwilson/jclwilson.github.io/_posts/2018-03-16-sun-sea-algae-anna-atkins-the-plant-online.md

 subject: # The topic of the resource. e.g. tags
 ---

-The photographer Anna Atkins was born 147 years ago, on the 16th of March, 1871.
+The photographer Anna Atkins was born 219 years ago on the 16th of March, 1799.
 It was around this time last year that I wrote on her seaweed cyanotype photographs for <cite>[The Plant](http://theplantmagazine.com)</cite>.
 To mark the occasion, and to celebrate the launch of the latest issue of the magazine, I've posted the full article below.

 —